ARMmbed/mbed-access-point/README.md

     make V=s
     ```
 1. The generated image (.img file) is located in the directory ``./bin/brcm2708/``.
-1. Install the image on a mirco-SD card.
+1. Install the image on a Mirco-SD card.
 This [link](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) provides step by step instructions.
-1. Insert the mirco-SD card into the Raspberry Pi's mirco-SD card slot.
+1. Insert the Mirco-SD card into the Raspberry Pi's Mirco-SD card slot.

 ## Prepare the mbed 6LoWPAN Border Router